SchoemanClaudia/D20Bingo/README.md

 __D20 Dice Roll__
   - Dice image was inspired by the classic D20, which acts as the main feature alongside the bingo card.
-  - The die is set to roll automatically on first activation of roll button, and animates a roll action every 3 seconds.
+  - The die is set to roll automatically on first activation of roll button, and animates a roll action every 3 seconds

 ![D20 Dice with Roll Button](assets/images/D20-button.webp)  ![D20 Dice Rolling...](assets/images/D20-rolling.webp)